 Yet in his studies, social psychologist Dr. Chris Peterson discovered that “there are no happy hermits.”

-As do we.
 The more we can understand each other, allowing for the give and take that supports everyday life, the better our systems function.
-The better we function!
+The better WE function!
 Relationship deepening allows for a life that has meaning, connection, and joy, where we participate with energy and movement.

 Let’s take some lessons from the Universe – after all, it’s been around longer than you and me.